The 3D Euler equations with inflow, outflow and vorticity boundary conditions: Introduction

 \cref{A:HolderLemmas} contains a number of estimates in \Holder spaces, some very standard, some specific to this paper.
 In \cref{A:BoundaryCalculations} we construct a convenient coordinate system in an $\eps$-neighborhood of $\Gamma_+$.
 We use this system to develop properties of the operators $\grad_\Gamma$, $\dv_\Gamma$, and $\curl_\Gamma$ we use in the body of the paper.
 This allows us to treat the various calculations on the boundary in a coordinate-free manner, which makes the calculations more transparent.
-Finally, in \cref{A:CompCondsSpecialCase}, we give the form that the compatibility conditions reduce to in the special case in which $\UU^\BoldTau \equiv 0$ and $U^\n$ is constant along $\Gamma_+$ (as occurs in \cite{TemamWang2002,GHT2}).
+Finally, in \cref{A:CompCondsSpecialCase}, we discuss the compatibility conditions in the special case in which $\UU^\BoldTau \equiv 0$ and $U^\n$ is constant along $\Gamma_+$ (as occurs in \cite{TemamWang2002,GHT11}).

-We have structured this paper so as to allow the reader to clearly grasp the overall structure of the proof of \cref{T:WellPosedness} without being overwhelmed with the many technical complexities underlying it.
-It is possible to read only Part 1 and have a good idea of how the proof works.
-At that level, however, the proof departs little from that for classical impermeable boundary conditions.
-A more in depth reading would involve at least examining the key pressure estimates in \cref{S:Pressure} and a reading of \cite{Paper1}, to understand how the compatibility conditions arise.
+We have structured this paper so as to allow the reader to grasp the overall structure of the proof of \cref{T:WellPosedness} without it being obscured by the many technical details.
+It is possible to read only Part I and get the gist of the proof.
+A more in-depth reading would involve at least examining the key pressure estimates in \cref{S:Pressure} and a reading of \cite{Paper1}, to understand how the linear compatibility conditions arise.